PavanAnanthSharma/RSA-Cryptography-using-Haskell/README.md

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 #### Random Number Generation ####
-The first problem I had to tackle was random number generation.
-I decided to use Haskell's <i> System.Random </i> to generate the number.
-I knew that the generator wouldn't be cryptographically secure, but certainly sufficient for educational purposes.
-I used the simple <i> randomRIO (m, n) </i> method to generate a random number in the range <i> m </i> to <i> n </i>.
+The first problem we will have to tackle is random number generation.
+So we decided to use Haskell's <i> System.Random </i> to generate the number.
+So we know that the generator wouldn't be cryptographically secure, but certainly sufficient for educational purposes.
+So we used the simple <i> randomRIO (m, n) </i> method to generate a random number in the range <i> m </i> to <i> n </i>.
 ````haskell
 -- Uses System.Random to get a random Integer between m and n inclusive
 randomInteger :: Integer -> Integer -> IO Integer